discoproject/disco/doc/intro.rst

 Main features
 -------------

-- Proven to scale to hundreds of CPUs and tens of thousands of simulataneous tasks.
+- Proven to scale to hundreds of CPUs and tens of thousands of simultaneous tasks.

 - Used to process datasets in the scale of tens of terabytes.